Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers

 \section{The Solution Algorithm}

-The optimization problem (\ref{optimalpricing_trip}) is highly non-convex due to the complex nonlinearality in the demand function, the supply function, the passenger waiting time model, and the human-driver repositioning model.
+The optimization problem (\ref{optimalpricing_trip}) is non-concave due to the complex non-linearity in the demand function, the supply function, the passenger waiting time model, and the human-driver repositioning model.
 Therefore, it is challenging to numerically derive the globally optimal solution to (\ref{optimalpricing_trip}).
 In this section, we will present an algorithm that provides an approximate solution to (\ref{optimalpricing_trip}), and at the same time we will develop a decomposition-based method to rigorously quantify the distance between our proposed solution and the unknown globally optimal solution.